 So full employment is not itself an assumption in classical economics, it is a logical and mathematically correct conclusion dictated by the simplifying assumption of a closed economy.
 Removing the assumption invalidates any conclusions based on it, and therefore adjustments must be made to the model to account for that change.
 Until MMT, they have not been made.

-This post is based on my preparation for and conversation with Texas Christian University economics professor and Cowboy Economist, John Harvey, on the topic of exchange-rate determination.
-It is secondarily based on my interviews with University of Missouri, Kansas City economics PhD. candidate Sam Levey, and a joint interview with German PhD. economist Dirk Ehnts and Danish PhD. student in Innovation and Public Policy with an MA in International Political Economy and Political Science, Asker Voldsgaard.
-(All these interviews are currently, or will soon be, available exclusively to patrons of Activist #MMT.
-When they released to the public, they will be included here.)
+This post is based on my preparation for and conversation with Texas Christian University economics professor and Cowboy Economist, John Harvey, on the topic of exchange-rate determination [parts one and two].
+It is secondarily based on my interviews with University of Missouri, Kansas City economics PhD. candidate Sam Levey [parts one and two], and a joint interview with German PhD. economist Dirk Ehnts and Danish PhD. student in Innovation and Public Policy with an MA in International Political Economy and Political Science, Asker Voldsgaard.

 - John Harvey‘s 2009 textbook, Currencies, Capital Flows, and Crises

 - Steve Keen’s 2001 book, Debunking Economics, 2nd edition

 - John Harvey‘s 2015 book, Contending Perspectives, second edition, chapters 1-3